Celusgo/my-wallet-back-end/README.md

     - 4.6 Finally, type ```psql mywallet < dump.sql``` and hit enter.
 Your database should be ready after this step.

-5. Go back to the root folder and install the dependencies
+5. In your terminal, go back to the root folder and install the dependencies
 ```bash
 npm i
 ```